 Emily lives in Littlehampton with her husband and three children.
 Before qualifying as a teacher, thirteen years ago, she did a degree in psychology and worked in schools supporting the transition of children with autistic spectrum disorder from home programmes into the mainstream.
 Emily has taught at Georgian Gardens for ten years.
 She worked part-time while her children were young and has been a full-time class teacher here for four years.
 Two of her own children have been educated at Georgian Gardens.

 Emily is proud to teach at a school that prioritises the wellbeing of its pupils and understands that children learn best and make more progress when they are happy, safe and engaged.
 Alongside working as a class teacher Emily liaises with our local universities to coordinate placements for trainee teachers at the school.
 Within this role Emily is able to support the development of new educators alongside bringing new innovative ideas into the school from the university sector.
-She looks forward to bringing a staff perspective to the governing body, in her new role as staff governor.
+She enjoys bringing a staff perspective to the governing body, in her new role as staff governor.

 Appointed April 2021 – current term of office ends April 2025

 Judy is a co-opted governor.
 She lives in Rustington with her husband, Bob, who is a local councillor.
 They have three children and four grandchildren, one of whom is a pupil at Georgian Gardens.
 Judy worked in education for forty years.
 She was Headteacher of four primary schools, a School Improvement Consultant and an Ofsted Inspector.
-Now retired, her passion to ensure that children get the best possible education continues.
+Now retired, she retains her passion to ensure that children get the best possible education continues.